quanghuyn94/a1111-intelli-prompt/docs/howto.md

+# IntelliRule Syntax.

+Don't panic, it's not as difficult as learning how to code.
+This is what makes Intelli-prompt stand out.
+The syntax for Intelli-prompt consists of the following:

+- The most basic syntax: `<name>.<keyword>::<strength>`, where `name` is the name of...
+I can't think of a suitable name for it, but for now, let's understand it as the name of **"IntelliRule**".
+The `keyword` is the prompt you want, and `strength` is an **optional** parameter indicating the level of attention.
+For example, `dan.1girl::1.25`, where "dan" is the `name` of the Intellitor Danbooru, "1girl" is the `keyword`, and 1.25 is the `strength` of attention.
+Of course, you can write it like this: `dan.1girl`.

+- Other syntax: `<keyword>::<strength>`, use this syntax when you don't want to use any specific **"IntelliRule"**.

 # Build a custom IntelliRule.
 This guide provides step-by-step instructions on creating a custom IntelliRule, either building from the base `IntelliRule` or the pre-built `KeywordIntelliRule`.
 Both approaches allow you to tailor the IntelliRule to your specific needs.